 - Update Your Ecommerce Integration

 Update your ecommerce store and integration to account for new changes to your brand name.
 If your shop URL changes, make sure that this is reflected across your ecommerce store as well as in any logos or branded content.
-If you haven’t already, install web tracking and any other important tracking features you use with Klaviyo — for example, custom Added to Cart events for Shopify users.
+If you haven’t already, enable web tracking and any other important tracking features you use with Klaviyo — for example, custom Added to Cart events for Shopify users.

 - Set All Flows to Manual